 - Minor in art history

-The Art Department at Jewell believes that understanding practical and real-world applications within art-related fields is just as important as gaining artistic skills.
+The Department of Digital and Visual Art at Jewell believes that understanding practical and real-world applications within art-related fields is just as important as gaining artistic skills.
 Distinctive opportunities for art students beyond the classroom include:

 - internships and mentorships with advertising agencies, graphic designers, museums, galleries, design firms, photographers, Hallmark, Disneyworld and many others in the Greater Kansas City area and beyond.